happy0088/embl-personManagement/README.md

         Database- H2 (in Memory).
         JWT token authentication implemented .

+# Port:
-# The application is running at port 9090 .
+    The application is running at port 9090 .

 # Build:
   * Install dependencies -